candlebrae/MultiChat/README.md

 ## How to Download

-If you're not familiar with Git repositories, there are a few ways you can download this!
+If you're not familiar with Git repositories, there are a few ways that you can download this!
 Here are the easiest two:

 - If you don't have Git installed, there's a little button with a download icon on it on this page.
 It's on the right, above the list of files and below the bar that says "Commits."
 Click that, and select your preferred format to download the files.
 - If you have Git installed, you can run ``git clone https://codeberg.org/Candlebrae/MultiChat.git`` in a terminal/console.
 That will download a copy of this repository.